thunder/thunder_schema/documentation.md

         // This adds all the page interface fields to the resolver,
         $this->resolvePageInterfaceFields('MyContentType');

-        // Now we add field resolver for our new fields.
+        // Now we add field resolvers for our new fields.
 In this case we simply get
         // the value from the field_mycustomfield. parent::registerResolvers($registry)
         // stores $registry into the registry property, which we should use instead
         // of $registry.
         $this->registry->addFieldResolver('MyContentType', 'mycustomfield',
-          $this->builder->produce('property_path')
-            ->map('type', $this->builder->fromValue('entity:node'))
-            ->map('value', $this->builder->fromParent())
-            ->map('path', $this->builder->fromValue('field_mycustomfield.value'))
+          $this->builder->fromPath('entity', 'field_mycustomfield.value')
         );
       }
     }

-That's it, most of it os boilerplate, just the `$this->registry->addFieldResolver('MyContentType', 'mycustomfield',` part is necessary for your custom field.
-To learn more about producers, and which ones are available out of the box, please read the [Drupal GraphQl module documentation](https://drupal-graphql.gitbook.io/graphql/v/8.x-4.x/data-producers/producers).
+That's it, most of it is boilerplate code, just the `$this->registry->addFieldResolver('MyContentType', 'mycustomfield',` part is necessary for your custom field.
+To learn more about producers and which are available out of the box, please read the [Drupal GraphQl module documentation](https://drupal-graphql.gitbook.io/graphql/v/8.x-4.x/data-producers/producers).

-Similar extensions can be made for new media types and new paragraph types, the main difference is, that media- and paragraph type name are prefixed with Media and Paragraph.
+Similar extensions can be made for new media types and new paragraph types.
+The main difference is, that media- and paragraph type name are prefixed with Media and Paragraph.
 If you have a custom paragraph called my_paragraph, the GraphQL type name would be ParagraphMyParagraph, and the media my_media would be called MediaMyMedia.